 Due to COVID-19 no onboard catering services shall be made available, however, water shall be provided only upon the request.

-Due to OVID-19 and its infections lavatory will be shut during the fight.
-We request passengers to use lavatory available in the airport premises.
+Due to COVID-19 and its infections lavatory will be shut during the fight.
+We request passengers to use the lavatory available on the airport premises.